Optimal Subsampling Algorithms for Big Data Regressions: Numerical Studies

+Another way of modeling count data is to use NBR.
+For comparison, we also report the results from NBR in Figure \ref{fig:82} with the size parameter select as $\theta=1.4$ which indicates over-dispersion of the data.

-Similar to synthetic datasets, we also compare our method with uniform subsampling and the leverage score subsampling methods, and report the results for $r$ varying from 500 to 2000.
-The MSPEs $n^{-1}\|\bm y-\bm X_d\tilde{\bm\beta}\|^2$ and MSEs are presented in Figure \ref{fig:9}.
-It is seen that in terms of MSE $\bm{\pi}^{\mathrm{mV}}$ is the best; in terms of MSPE, $\bm{\pi}^{\mathrm{mV}}$ and $\bm{\pi}^{\mathrm{mVc}}$ perform similarly, and they are better than the leverage score subsampling for larger values of $r$.
+Similar to the case of synthetic data sets, we also compare our method with uniform subsampling and the leverage score subsampling methods, and report the results for $r$ varying from 600 to 2800.
+The empirical MSEs are reported in Figure \ref{fig:8}.
+It is clear to that as $r$ increase, the eMSE decreases quickly for all methods.
+Moreover, $\bm{\pi}^{\mathrm{mV}}$ and $\bm{\pi}^{\mathrm{mVc}}$ perform similarly, and are uniformly better than the uniform subsampling and leverage score subsampling for larger values of $r$.
+It also worth to mention that the MSE in negative binomial regression is less than the Poisson regression.
+This is because the ratio of square Winsorized mean and Winsorized variance of $\bm y$ is around 1.4 which implies the data is over-dispersed.
+This echoes the results in Theorem \ref{thm:r-size} which advise us to include more subsamples for worse goodness of fitting.